jlempen/Surface-Go-2-OpenCore/README.md

 <details>
   <summary>Fixing broken Apple Messages and FaceTime</summary>

-## Fixing broken Apple Messages and FaceTime
+## Fixing broken Apple Messages and FaceTime on macOS Sonoma
 To fix issues with Apple Messages and FaceTime related to the [Intel Wireless driver](https://github.com/OpenIntelWireless/itlwm) on macOS Sonoma, disable all `AirportItlwm-***.kext` entries under `Kernel -> Add` in your `config.plist` file and use the [itlwm_v2.3.0_stable.kext.zip](https://github.com/OpenIntelWireless/itlwm/releases/download/v2.3.0/itlwm_v2.3.0_stable.kext.zip) and its companion app [HeliPort](https://github.com/OpenIntelWireless/HeliPort/releases/download/v1.4.1/HeliPort.dmg) instead.

 The latest version 2.3.0 of `itlwm.kext` is already included in the Kext folder and `config.plist` file.

-In addition to the above, to enable `itlwm.kext` under macOS Ventura and macOS Sonoma, you need to delete any text (i.e. `24.0.0` and `24.99.99` respectively) in the `MinKernel` and `MaxKernel` fields under `Kernel -> Add -> itlwm.kext` in your `config.plist` file.
 </details>

 <details>